-Ancestry only offers atDNA testing, whereas 23andMe offer you all three types of DNA testing.
+Ancestry only offers atDNA testing, whereas 23andMe offers you all three types of DNA testing.
 You can buy these tests for a single price.
-So there are no add-ons with this company.
-Which is great!

-Based on your DNA sample 23andMe do offer you a full health screening.
-This is something that Ancestry DNA do not offer.
+Based on your DNA sample 23andMe does offer you a full health screening.
+This is something that Ancestry DNA does not offer.

-23andMe do not offer this.
+23andMe does not offer this.
 You are pretty much on your own when you get your 23andMe test results.

 Ancestry vs. FamilyTreeDNA

 FamilyTreeDNA has, at this current time, close to a billion records.
-They still have a lot of records but it doesn’t compare to the 8 billion that Ancestry have in their collection.
+They still have a lot of records but it doesn’t compare to the 8 billion that Ancestry has in their collection.

 FamilyTreeDNA is though a popular choice among family historians.